Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The conventional wisdom says one thing.
-The data says another: Bristol stands out as the top-ranked city in this analysis.
-With a cost index of 108 and median income of £34,000, it offers competitive value despite costs slightly above the national median.
+The data says another: Bristol has a cost index of 112 — 9 points above the United Kingdom national average of 103.
+Median income is £35,800 with rent at £1,200/month, putting the rent-to-income ratio at 40%.
 That's a strong position by any measure.

-On quality of life, Bristol leads with a composite score of 62/100 — reflecting its safety (63), healthcare (78), and walkability (72) metrics.
+On quality of life, Bristol scores a composite score of 61/100 — reflecting its safety (63), healthcare (78), and walkability (72) metrics.
 Zooming out, affordability and QoL don't always move in the same direction, and United Kingdom is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ONS, Land Registry, HMRC.